 Here we give you the most important information you need to get up and going fast.
-Much of this information here is also covered in the SATS-MINI Product Guide and the SATS-MINI Users and Programming Guide so be sure to refer to these for more detailed information.
+Much of this information here is also covered in the SATS-MINI Product Guide and the SATS-MINI Users and Programming Guide, so be sure to refer to these for more detailed information.

-The Sentinel Automatic Trigger System (SATS-MIN) has many complex programmable features that can be setup using the ShootyChute Windows UI program.
-Once the configuration is uploaded the only thing you need to do to fly and protect your drone is to turn on the SATS-MINI.
-Also before you fly be sure the SATS-MINI is in the operational Safety / Armed state so the parachute can trigger.
-After flying disarm the SATS-MINI and power down.
-Later you can download your flight log to your PC using the Shooty Chute app.
-If you parachute is needed the flight log becomes an essential part of diagnosing what the failure is.
+The Sentinel Automatic Trigger System (SATS-MIN) has many complex programmable features that can be setup using the Shooty Chute Windows UI program.
+Once the configuration is uploaded, the only thing required to fly and protect your drone is to turn on the SATS-MINI.
+Before you fly, ensure that the SATS-MINI is in the operational Safety / Armed state so the parachute can trigger.
+After flying, disarm the SATS-MINI and power down.
+Later, you can download your flight log to your PC using the Shooty Chute app.
+If your parachute is needed, the flight log becomes an essential part of diagnosing what the failure is.

 Preloaded Default Configuration

 The SATS-MINI comes preloaded with a default configuration that will work for most drone applications.
-In this configuration the channels are programmed as:
+In this configuration, the channels are programmed as:

 Failure Detection Settings used to trigger the parachute are defaulted to:

-- Tumbling (Non-Primary Axis) - 360 degrees roll in under 2 seconds
+Tumbling (Non-Primary Axis) - 360 degrees roll in under 2 seconds

-- Yaw (Primary Axis) - 540 degrees rotation in under 2 seconds
+Yaw (Primary Axis) - 540 degrees rotation in under 2 seconds

-- Free Fall - Accelerometer fused X/Y/Z magnitude threshold <= 0.3G for >= 0.5 seconds
+Free Fall - Accelerometer fused X/Y/Z magnitude threshold ≤ 0.3G for ≥ 0.5 seconds

-To change the settings use the ShootyChute Windows UI to edit the configuration.
-See the SATS-MINI Users and Programing Guide for details how to use the program.
+To change the settings, use the Shooty Chute Windows UI to edit the configuration.
+See the SATS-MINI Users and Programing Guide for details on how to use the program.

 SATS-MINI Basic Operation

-Install ShootyChute Windows UI
+Install Shooty Chute Windows UI

 1 - Download the SATS-MINI Windows UI software from our website (link on this page).

-1 - First plug in the SATS-MINI USB port to your computer first so the COM port is created.
+1 - First plug in the SATS-MINI USB port to your computer so the COM port is created.
 This will also turn on the SATS-MINI.

-2 - Start ShootyChute.
+2 - Start Shooty Chute.

 4 - Physically moving the SATS-MINI should cause the 3D box rendering to track the movements.

 NOTE: If the SATS-MINI does not have a valid configuration then the Status LED will pulse PURPLE.
-In this case you need to send a default configuration to the SATS-MINI and restart.
-To do this use Tools - Send Default Configuration.
-After restart the status LED will flash Green and the UI Drone will track the movement of the SATS-MINI.
-In some rare cases with a software upgrade you may need to use the tool “Reset to Factory Defaults”.
-The software release will indicate when that is needed.
+In this case, you need to send a default configuration to the SATS-MINI and restart.
+To do this, use Tools - Send Default Configuration.
+After restarting, the status LED will flash Green, and the UI Drone will track the movement of the SATS-MINI.
+When upgrading the SATS-MINI firmware, we recommend that you do “Tools - Reset to Factory Defaults.”
+The software release will indicate when this is needed.

-Updating the Firmware
+Updating the Firmware to a New Version

-The SATS-MINI is always shipped with the latest firmware softweae.
-When new versions are available the firmware installs for the SATS-MINI are formatted as a self installing UF2 file format.
-In order to install:
+The SATS-MINI is always shipped with the latest firmware software.
+When new versions are available, the firmware installs for the SATS-MINI are provided as a self installing UF2 file format.

 To Configure the SATS-MINI